umbraco/UmbracoDocs/14/umbraco-cms/reference/management-api/README.md

 ## Swagger Documentation

 Umbraco ships with Swagger to document the Management API.
 Swagger and the Swagger UI are based on [Swashbuckle.AspNetCore](https://github.com/domaindrivendev/Swashbuckle.AspNetCore/) and is available at `{yourdomain}/umbraco/swagger`.
 For security reasons, both are disabled in non-production environments.
-Read more about Swagger in the [API versioning and OpenAPI](../api-versioning-and-openapi.md) article.

 The Swagger documentation allows you to select a definition and go to either Umbraco Management API or Content Delivery API.
-You can also create custom documentation in Swagger by referring to the [Custom Swagger API with Authorization](../custom-swagger-api.md) article.
+If you are extending the Management API with your own controllers, you can also create custom documentation for these in Swagger.
+See [Custom Swagger API](../custom-swagger-api.md) article for details.

 ![Umbraco Management API documentation in Swagger](../images/management-api-swagger.png)

 In the Swagger Umbraco Management API, you can find a collection of available endpoints in this version of Umbraco.
-It also includes all the legacy APIs that are available for backward compatibility.

 ## Authorization